ml-jku/MAE-CT/README.md

 Each step of MAE-CT requires its own yaml file where the later steps require a reference to a checkpoint of a previous step.
 This can be defined by changing the `stage_id` of the `initializer` objects within the yaml.

-## Example
+## Examples
+### Use Pretrained models

+Tutorial will be up shortly

+### Train models
-Pretrain an MAE on 8 GPUs:
+- Pretrain an MAE on 8 GPUs: <br/>
   `python main_train.py --hp yamls/mae/base16.yaml --devices 0,1,2,3,4,5,6,7`

-An example to train a NNCLR head on frozen encoder features will be up soon.
+- An example to train a NNCLR head on frozen encoder features will be up soon.

-Apply contrastive tuning on 8 GPUs
-(change the `stage_id` value of the yaml file to the `stage_id` of your previous step):
+- Apply contrastive tuning on 8 GPUs (change the `stage_id` value of encoder and nnclr head `initializer` in the yaml file to the `stage_id` of your previous step): <br/>
   `python main_train.py --hp yamls/maect/base16.yaml --devices 0,1,2,3,4,5,6,7`

+### Evaluate pretrained models

+Tutorial will be up shortly.

 # Citation
 If you find this repository useful, please consider giving it a :star: and cite us